 The program also features a revised version of “The Third Ascension,” which received its U.S. premiere at The Kitchen last February.
 The work is a follow-up to Branca’s 1981 The Ascension – “a landmark work, that fused the rigorous minimalism of Philip Glass and Steve Reich to clanging, noxious harmonies and thundering rock volumes, [encapsulating] the fury, pathos, and raw energy of New York at the beginning of the 80s” (Pitchfork).
 With “The Third Ascension,” Branca furthers his experimentation with resonances generated by alternate tunings for multiple electric guitars.

-Glenn Branca (b.
-1948) is considered by many to be one of the most influential living composers in the fields of alternative and experimental rock, as well as new music.
-Starting in 1966, he lived in both Boston and London until 1976, when he moved to NYC where he still resides.
+Glenn Branca (1948-2018) is considered by many to be one of the most influential composers in the fields of alternative and experimental rock, as well as new music.
+Starting in 1966, he lived in both Boston and London until 1976, when he moved to NYC.
 Over the past 40 years, his work as a composer has included music for experimental rock bands, large ensemble instrumentals for electric guitars, sixteen symphonies for both electric instrumentation and acoustic orchestras, chamber ensemble pieces for a wide variety of instrumentation (electric and acoustic), an opera, a ballet, choral works and music for film, dance, theater and installation art.
 His ensemble has done hundreds of performances all over the world.
 Fourteen full-length albums of his music have been commercially released as well as works included in a number of compilations.